Pyunstoppable/Async_telegram_echobot/README.md

-### Async telegram echobot
+### Async telegram bot

-this bot receives and sends telegram messages using RabbitMQ
+This bot receives and sends telegram messages using RabbitMQ to order pizza (test-case)

 ### Reqiurements